 \section{Problem Statement}

-As it was noted in the introduction, analysis of univariate time series is a difficult task if there are a big amount of gaps.
+The analysis of time series is a difficult task if there are a big amount of gaps.
 If the number of gaps is too large, then trying to restore them will affect the quality of the data-driven forecasting model that is fitted using this data.
-In practical engineering tasks, it is the common practice not to use time series, the percent of gaps that exceeds a certain threshold \cite{weigend2018time}.
+In practical engineering tasks, it is not the common practice to use time series with the percent of gaps that exceed a certain threshold \cite{weigend2018time}.

-A problem of gap filling can be described as a problem of interpolation.
+A gap filling problem can be seen as an interpolation problem.
 Classic definition of interpolation function says that values of interpolation function $\tilde{f}$ should be equal to the values of original function $f$ on a set of primary points ${{x}_{\left\{ i \right\}}},~i\in \left\{ 1,N \right\}$.

-We address this paper to the problem of gap filling in time series and highlight an improvement of restoration quality by the usage of the flexible approach based on automatically adopted linear or non-linear forward and backward models and additional ensemble model that also can be learned for certain parameters of a gap.